Euler spiral: Integrated optics

+Feynman's path integral

+In the path integral formulation of quantum mechanics, the probability amplitude for propagation between two points can be visualized by connecting action phase arrows for each time step between the two points.
+The arrows spiral around each endpoint forming what is termed a Cornu spiral.

 Auto racing

 Motorsport author Adam Brouillard has shown the Euler spiral's use in optimizing the racing line during the corner entry portion of a turn.

 Typography and digital vector drawing

 Raph Levien has released Spiro as a toolkit for curve design, especially font design, in 2007 under a free licence.
 This toolkit has been implemented quite quickly afterwards in the font design tool Fontforge and the digital vector drawing Inkscape.

 Map projection

 Cutting a sphere along a spiral with width 1/N and flattening out the resulting shape yields an Euler spiral when n tends to the infinity.
 If the sphere is the globe, this produces a map projection whose distortion tends to zero as n tends to the infinity.

 Whisker shapes

-Natural shapes of rat's mystacial pad vibrissae (whiskers) are well approximated by pieces of the Euler spiral.
-When all these pieces for a single rat are assembled together, they span an interval extending from one coiled domain of the Euler spiral to the other.